15. Student Discipline

 Reporting

-12. Reports of suspected breach of discipline should be sent to the University as soon as possible after they become known.
-These should be submitted to the relevant department (Category 1 investigation stage) or Academic Registry dscstaff@aber.ac.uk (Category 2 stage).
+13. Reports of a suspected breach of discipline should be sent to the University as soon as possible after they become known.
+These should be submitted to the relevant department (Category 1 investigation stage) or to Academic Registry casework@aber.ac.uk (Category 2 stage) by completing the relevant form.

 Independence

-15. Criminal behaviour may also be a breach of the University’s Rules and Regulations for students.
-Where a student is acquitted of a criminal offence, the University may still take action under its disciplinary procedure.
+16. Criminal behaviour may also be a breach of the University’s Rules and Regulations for students.
+Where a student is acquitted of a criminal offence, the University may still respond to allegations by conducting an investigation under the student disciplinary procedure.
 Action may also need to be taken where a student has been convicted of a criminal offence, including cases of imprisonment.

-17. Temporary action may be required while a criminal investigation is underway, which may involve temporary suspension from the University.
+18. Temporary action may be required while a criminal investigation is underway, which may involve temporary suspension from the University.
+Further details are provided under section 12.2 Temporary Action

 (i) The Director of Information Services, (or nominee) in the case of an alleged breach of Information Services Regulations, including regulations relating to the use of computer facilities and general University facilities.